Thanks for emailing that article!

 Over 3 million Americans, and over 60 million people worldwide, have glaucoma.
 Experts estimate that half of them don't know they have it.
 Combined with our aging population, we can see an epidemic of blindness looming if we don't raise awareness about the importance of regular eye examinations to preserve vision.
 The World Health Organization estimates that 4.5 million people worldwide are blind due to glaucoma.

 In the United States, approximately 120,000 are blind from glaucoma, accounting for 9% to 12% of all cases of blindness.
-Here are three ways you can help raise awareness:
+Here are some ways you can help raise awareness:

 Glaucoma is a group of eye diseases that gradually steal sight without warning.
 Although the most common forms primarily affect the middle-aged and the elderly, glaucoma can affect people of all ages.